 Instead, switch to a traditional coffee maker with compostable paper filters (coffee grounds are great for compost!) or a washable filter and have employees bring in personal mugs.
 These simple changes can allow environmentally conscious companies to reduce their environmental impact.
 Eliminating single-use coffee pods, cups, and filters is not only eco-friendly – it’s also more cost-effective.

 3. Lower Energy Usage

-Every year, small businesses in the U.S. spend more than $60 billion on energy.
-By taking steps to become more energy-efficient, your business can save money and reduce your carbon footprint.
+Every year, small businesses in the US spend more than $60 billion on energy.
+By becoming more energy-efficient, your business can save money and reduce its carbon footprint.

 There are several ways your business can reduce its energy usage, including: